 This tab shows two lists, described below.

 A completed retry request represents a completed operation where messages from a given group were sent to the corresponding queue for processing.
-This means those messages may not actually have been processed yet.
+This means those messages may not have been processed yet.
 Learn more about retrying failed messages.

 This list shows all groups of currently failed messages.